Chapter 9 : Lay Down Your Burdens

 When I got out into the corridors, sense came crashing down around me and I realized I'd have to find somewhere to hide out.
 Being careful to avoid busy paths, I made my way down to an empty classroom on the first floor.

-Once inside, I kicked the nearest desk before sliding down the wall, mostly obscured from view by a desk and chair.
+Once safely in the room, I kicked the nearest desk before sliding down the wall, mostly obscured from view by a desk and chair.
 My sour mood had little to do with the fact that it was my birthday, and much to do with my mother choosing today to let me know I was no longer welcome in the purest, noblest house of Black.

 I snorted.
 Why was I even upset about it?
-I'd practically moved out when I'd come back to Hogwarts this year, making sure to cement all Gryffindor paraphernalia firmly to my bedroom walls.
-I hated growing up there, and did everything in my power to spend the smallest possible amount of time at home.
+I hated growing up there, and did everything in my power to spend the smallest possible amount of time in that nuthouse.
 But there was something to be said for being barely of age and homeless.

 Hours slipped by and I stayed hidden in the abandoned classroom with nothing but my thoughts to entertain me.
 The distant rumble mid-afternoon let me know lessons had finished for the day and students were filtering down to the great hall for dinner.

 My thoughts were interrupted not long after when somebody opened the door, entered, and quickly shut the door behind them.
 I peered around the desk to see a long brown haired student facing the door with her back to me.
-She was waving her wand but not an incantation was said aloud, which meant she had to be at least a sixth year; there was something familiar about those pale, long fingered hands.
+She was waving her wand but not an incantation was said aloud; there was something familiar about those pale, long fingered hands.

 "Jane?"
 I asked.